Crocs are non-slippery shoes, and they provide much comfort to the feet.

 Nurses and healthcare workers need proper footwear to prevent accidents.

 It is up to the hospitals to follow safety standards relating to footwear and make their employees safe.

-For this reason, Crocs with or without holes are banned from almost every hospital across the world keeping in view of the safety measures to be maintained in medical facilities.
+For this reason, Crocs with or without holes are banned from almost every hospital across the world keeping in view the safety measures to be maintained in medical facilities.

 Healthcare workers often think that Crocs are a great substitute for nursing clogs.

 But, when it is about meeting specific standards, the Crocs fall short because of the holes in them.